Antipode-SOSP23/antipode-post-notification/README.md

 ```zsh
 ./antipode_lambda build --post-storage dynamo --notification-storage sns --writer eu --reader us
 ```
-To enable Antipode add `-ant` parameter, and to introduce artificial delay before publishing the notification add `--delay <time>` parameter.
+To enable Antipode or Rendezvous add `-ant` or `-rv` parameter, and to introduce artificial delay before publishing the notification add `--delay <time>` parameter.

 Then you run a the build with:
 ```zsh